Immanuel’s

 • Joseph Key of Nuneaton, whose accomplished settings of Psalms and Anthems stem from an earlier part of the west gallery period - the last third of the 18th century

-• William Perry - who for some time was Organist and Quiremaster at the Congregational Church, Brook Street, Warwick (then known as Cow Lane) and his son William Henry Perry
+• William Perry - who for some time was Organist and Quiremaster at the Congregational Church, Brook Street, Warwick (then known as Cow Lane Chapel) and his son William Henry Perry

 • William Tanzer (although he spelled it "Tans'ur") baptised 1706 in Dunchurch